tinspham209/zoom-clone-expressjs/README.md

 - `Nodemon` : restarting the app when file changes
 - `Morgan` : HTTP Logger
 - `ejs` : Embedded Javascript, get variables from the BE to FE
+- `uuid` : unique id

 ### Deploy

 ### Plan Of Action

-- Initialize NodeJS Project
+- Initialize NodeJS Project - DONE
-- Initialize first view
+- Initialize first view - DONE
 - Create a room id
 - Add the ability to view own video
 - Add ability to allow others to stream their video